santoshsk2005/GenAI_Experiments/README.md

 # monthly totals per merchant only showing groups above $500
 python expense_analytics_flexible.py --dimensions month merchant --min-total 500
 ```

+Both analytics scripts accept `--chart-type` to control the visualization style.

 Available dimensions: `day`, `month`, `quarter`, `year`, `category`, `merchant`.
 Use `--min-transaction` and `--max-transaction` to filter transactions by amount and `--min-total` to show only groups exceeding a threshold.